reallyreadit/blog/_drafts/2020-04-13-conversions.markdown

 </p>

 <p>
-We've been laser focused on the experience that NEW readers are having when they join the community.
+We've been laser focused on the experience that new readers are having when they join the community.
 Our goal is to get new folks up and running as quickly as possible.
 "Up and running” is more than just reading and posting.
 The true "touchdown" is getting people to share posts externally, for example as tweets.
 </p>

 <p>